Donate Now!

 People are always asking…”How can I help?”

-If the first two months of 2012 are an example of what the year will bring, we will be inundated.
-Two of the dogs who came in had undisclosed heart murmurs.
+We have been inundated with dogs and people looking for help to keep their dogs.
+Unusual health issues have surfaced.
+Two of the dogs surrendered had undisclosed heart murmurs.
 Extra trips to a canine cardiologist added countless hours and expense to the organization.
 Our feelings are and will remain that every item that surfaces during our veterinary checks be followed through upon to ensure that transparency is always at the forefront of our adoption process.

 First, let me say it appears the scope of our rescue is morphing.
 Whereas the pattern was bring a dog in, vet the dog, provide opportunities to meet adopters, do home checks, and place the dog…horizons have broadened.